 As anyone working or attending college in Colorado, you know the quality of life it can bring.
 You already realize it is a great place to live, work and play.
-Each year DU Career Services surveys our recent graduates and year after year over 70% would like to find employment in the Front Range.
+Each year Career & Professional Development surveys DU recent graduates and year after year over 65-70% would like to find employment in the Front Range.
 They enjoy all the year round outdoor activities with the vibrant City of Denver close by.
-Denver is one of the top millennial cities in the US.
+Denver continues to be one of top cities for millennials in the US.

 What does a recent graduate with mounting student loans and an entry-level salary need to do?

-- Many recent grads are hanging on to their college roommates a couple of more years.
+- Hang on to your college roommates a couple of more years.

 Make an appointment with a career advisor if you need assistance with job search strategies, resume assistance, salary negotiation and many other ways to assist you in your search.
 To schedule an appointment call 303-871-2150.
 As a student or recent alumnus you can talk to one of career advisors for free!